crossbario/iotcookbook/device/pi/README.md

 Next, component specific software dependencies are installed, such as the Python `RPi.GPIO` package.

-Finally, the example `/app/*` contents that comes with our base images is replaced with our buzzer application code, everything from the `app` folder on the build host, and the image is configured to start `client.py` by default using Python.
+Finally, the example `/app/*` contents that comes with the base images is replaced with our buzzer application code, everything from the `app` folder on the build host, and the image is configured to start `client.py` by default using Python.

 After the image is built, a new container from the built Docker image named `cookbook-buzzer` is started: